 The Fort ( also called El Morro de puerto Plata ) was also used as a prison throughout history, most notably the case when Dominican forefather Juan Pablo Duarte, Juan Isidro Pérez and several other libertarians from the Trinitaria were jailed by Pedro Santana on August 27th, 1844 after being captured by the army in Jamao, Puerto Plata.

-The fire and destruction of the Dominican Restoration War ( 1863-1865 )over the city prompted the use of the fortress as a refuge for several years.
-The building is built of stone and terracotta, with narrow windows built for defense.
+The fire and destruction of the Dominican Restoration War ( 1863-1865 )over the city prompted the use of the Fort San Felipe Puerto Plata as a refuge for several years.
+The building is built of stone and Terracotta, with narrow windows built for defense.
 The upper level is an ample terrace flanked by the original cannons dating back to the 14th century, with beautiful vistas of the Atlantic Ocean and mountain scenery of Puerto Plata and its harbor.

 Turned into a museum since 1965, The interior of the fortress has several chambers that used to hold weapons and ammunition; today used as exhibit rooms with an important collection of items related to its history.
 The museum thresholds and doors have very low clearance, that makes visitors bend to enter; invaders heads were easy target as they were coming in.